 My research is focused on using computational neuroscience techniques on neuroimaging data to study the low-dimensional functional and structural properties of the brain and their links to behavior and psychiatric disorders.
 I am also interested in open and reproducible science, as well as developing and improving tools for analyzing brain data, with a focus on computational modeling and meta-analyses.

-Previously, I have studied medicine at the Mashhad University of Medical Sciences (2011-2019), had a research stay at the Institute of Medical Science and Technology at Shahid Beheshti University (2019-2021) under the supervision of Dr. Masoud Tahmasian, and completed my PhD at the Neurobiosocial Group (2021-2025) under the supervision of Dr. Sofie Valk and Prof. Simon Eickhoff.
+Previously, I have studied medicine at the Mashhad University of Medical Sciences (2011-2019), had a research stay at the Institute of Medical Science and Technology at Shahid Beheshti University (2019-2021) under the supervision of Dr. Masoud Tahmasian, and completed my PhD at the Cognitive Neurogenetics Group (2021-2025) under the supervision of Dr. Sofie Valk and Prof. Simon Eickhoff.

 selected publications